wmohamed24/UKBB_Analyzer/README.md

   - depending on the parameters passed will run feature selection, classification, or both
   - The feature selection and classification runs are parelized as they take a long time.
 If the parallelization is causing issues, it probably can be traced back to this file.
+  - Note: the data that gets passed to this file to be used for classification and feature selection has to be one-hot-encoded with categorical outcome

 #### Function: NormalRun()
   - runs either feature selection, classification, or both